Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Lessons/lesson-08.md

 ## Actions

-An action is an Object with a type.
+An action is an object with a type.

 ![image-4.png](images/image-4.png)